Stella and Jeffrey

 Hello!

 Welcome to my home page.
-I am a software quality engineer for Symantec, (via Brightmail) in San Francisco.
-We make the best enterprise anti-spam software in the world.
+I am a software quality professional available for consulting work.
+I am currently working with Lawrence Berkeley National Lab on computerized simulations of CO2 sequestration systems.
+I previously worked as a principal engineer for Symantec, (via Brightmail) in San Francisco.
+I was a volunteer firefighter and EMT for the Crockett-Carquinez Fire Department, serving in Port Costa's Station 77 until January of 2011 when I moved back to San Francisco.
 Prior to re-entering the technology world, I was a veterinary technician at Berkeley Dog and Cat Hospital.
 I had been working there since August of 2002, deepening my knowledge of the veterinary technology field to better apply myself as a marine wildlife rehabilitator.

 I was, before that, an Assistant Survey Technician aboard the NOAA Ship Rainier.
 The Survey Department collects the data used to create and maintain nautical charts.
 We worked mainly in Alaska, but, also in Washington state.
 I spent a fair amount of time running single and multibeam sonar systems (KLEIN, RESON and ELAC), collecting bottom samples and taking CTD casts.
-Unfortunately, possibilities for transferring to another part of NOAA as a wage mariner were nonexistent, as was the capability to advance based on merit (as opposed to just plodding along and putting in time).
-I decided recently to cut my losses and forgo the stunning beauty of Alaska to try to find a position either doing field data collection on wildlife populations or continuing to work in wildlife rehabilitation.
 The decision to leave NOAA was a tough one personally as I made a number of great friends there - truly remarkable people - many of whom are now on other ships or in other assignments with NOAA.
 I have worked professionally as a kayak-based docent in a program jointly administered by the Monterey Bay National Marine Sanctuary and the National Marine Fisheries Service Office of Law Enforcement.

 I am a volunteer with the California Oiled Wildlife Care Network, working at the International Bird Rescue and Rehabilitation Center in Cordelia, California.
 I also volunteer doing Animal Care and Rescue, Transport and Release related work with The Marine Mammal Center.
 In addition to this I have volunteered with the Farallon Marine Sanctuary Association and the Gulf of the Farallones National Marine Sanctuary in their SEALS program.
 This program monitors human disturbance of harbor seal populations in Western Marin County, just North of San Francisco.
 I find volunteering to be an extremely fulfilling use of my time, knowledge and energy and highly recommend it to everyone.